Energy Dome, Ørsted to Partner on Energy Storage Facilities

 The partnership aims to use long-duration energy storage to provide baseload renewable energy to Ørsted's end-use customers, mitigating the growing variability in energy supply, and providing grid stability services.
 The agreement includes an option to develop multiple additional CO2 Battery energy storage facilities, with the potential for the first 20 MW project slated to begin construction already during the second half of 2024.

 The feasibility study project with Ørsted, which will dispatch renewable energy over periods of 10 hours or longer, is a milestone in Energy Dome's roadmap on the development of multiple commercial CO2 Battery energy storage facilities.
 The first such site will be located in Continental Europe.
-This milestone follows the completion of Energy Dome's first commercial demonstration facility in Sardinia, Italy, and the announcement of a new commercial utility-scale facility in Sardinia, under a partnership with Italian energy company A2A.
+This milestone follows the completion of Energy Dome's first commercial demonstration facility in Sardinia, Italy.

 For Ørsted, testing the CO2 Battery energy storage project is part of the company's plan to provide a comprehensive flexible solution that increases both the availability and reliability of green energy also with the aid of long duration energy storage.